The Leslie Flint Trust

 However, we were all of good cheer and we made an appointment for yet another visit, which took place on October 1st 1985.
 I have labelled this as our fourth séance, as it was actually our fourth and final successful visit."

-Here is a link to the recording:
+Here is a link to that recording:

 "May I just add here, that for all these wonderful séances to be heard on YouTube, and many others, are only made possible by my good friend Jack Terrence Andrews, who has so diligently uploaded them to the new Leslie Flint Trust Youtube channel.